lizmat/articles/dont-fear-the-grepper-2.md

 > For the more Unicode savvy: in Raku, these are *always* normalized to NFG (Normalization Form Grapheme).
 You can think of that as a [Normalization Form C](https://unicode.org/reports/tr15/#Norm_Forms) on steroids, which tries to combine characters as observed by a human, into a *single* real (or virtual) codepoint.

 The third `grep` smart-matches against the [`Numeric`](https://docs.raku.org/type/Numeric) role.
-This also includes the value for `π`, which is not an integer, but is definitely numeric.
-Note that you can also spell `π` as `pi` in Raku.
+Apart from the integer values, this also includes the value for `π` (which is not an integer, but is definitely numeric).
+Note that you can also spell `π` as `pi` in Raku, if you're less mathematically, and more ascii oriented.

 ## Smart-matching against values
-Of course, you can also smart-match against values.
+You can also smart-match against values.
 Let's go back to the original `grep` example, but check for a single value:
 ```
 say (1..10).grep(2);  # (2)
 ```